kedi1991/project-flight-sim/README.md

 4. At the top just below the **GitHub Pages** heading, you will be notified of successful deployment as shown in the image.
 This may take about 60 seconds to reflect.
 Incase It takes longer, try refreshing the page.

 <h2>10.
 Known bugs</h2>
-1. Control using the long press on the mobile device controls does not produce the desired effect as that on the keyboard on dektop.
+1. Control using the long press on the mobile device controls does not produce the desired effect as that on the keyboard on desktop.
 This makes the reaction time of the craft so slow.

 <h2>11. credits</h2>